gi-devs/beacon_msc_proj/README.md

 ### Environment Variables
 You will need to create a `.env.development` file in the root directory of the project.
 A sample `.env.example` [file](.env.example) is provided in the root directory.
-You can copy this file and rename it to `.env.development` and change required enviroment variables.
+You can copy this file and rename it to `.env.development` and change required environment variables.

 ## Technologies Used
 Beacon is a typescript monorepo built with the following technologies: